 Job Developers Collaborate to Develop a Unique and Thriving Partnership with a Local Restaurant

 The word collaboration is defined as, "the action of working with someone to produce or create something."
-This is something that we work towards everyday in the Employment Collaboratives.
-Through the North East Employment Collaborative, we have had the pleasure to see this at its finest.
+This is something that we work towards every day in the Employment Collaboratives.
+Through the North East Employment Collaborative, we have had the pleasure of seeing this at its finest.

 During the lead sharing portion of our job developers' meetings, job developers go around the table and share leads for positions that they have found that they are unable to fill or sustain with their clients.
 In one of these meetings, we uncovered a lead that we like to call a "bird in the hand."
 This was a job lead for an enclave that had already been fully developed.
 This was a gift, not a job lead!
 The opportunity was with an awesome pizza restaurant in Beverly called Prides Deli & Pizzeria.